hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 ### The trick
 Let's actually create the table, so you can follow along.
-All code below is for SQLite, but it should work in most other SQL databases as well.
+All code below is for SQLite, but most of it should work in any SQL database.
 There are some online SQLite editors (e.g. [here](https://sqliteonline.com/), so you can try it out without installing anything.